Chewbacca-14/Budget-Manager-Info/README.md

     ⭐️  Budget Manager App Info  ⭐️

 Welcome to the first app I wrote while learning flutter.
-It will help you keep track of your expenses and doses, it is localized in 4 languages.
+It will help you keep track of your expenses and income, it is localized in 4 languages.

 ## Built with
 <img src="https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter&logoColor=white" />